leland-dev/interview/library-api/README.md

 2. Retrieve a list of all authors
 3. Retrieve a specific author by ID
 4. Update an author
-5. Delete an author
-6. Create a new book
+5. Create a new book
-7. Retrieve a list of all books
+6. Retrieve a list of all books
-8. Retrieve a specific book by ID
+7. Retrieve a specific book by ID
-9. Update a book
+8. Update a book
-10. Delete a book
+9. Find all books written by an author

 ### Minimum Requirements